StefanRoets06/Custom-Instructions-for-GitHub-Copilot/README.md

 - Help developers create custom instructions for Copilot to improve its code suggestions.
 - Provide a reusable template that can be adapted for various projects and programming needs.
 - Serve as a resource to ensure that Copilot is aligned with project-specific requirements.
+- Leverage the enhanced capabilities of **Agent Mode** for a more interactive and intelligent Copilot experience.

 ---